-Intuition starts with a nudge or an observation, followed by interpretation, and it differs from judgement, conclusion, accusation.
+Intuition starts with a nudge or an observation, followed by interpretation, and differs from judgement, conclusion, and accusation.

 It’s ok for the coachee to disagree with the interpretation, and that’s ok.
 The intuition doesn’t necessarily need to be correct, but the impulse to express it is correct, holding back might be withholding an essential piece of information from the coachee.

 How do you turn on your intuition?
 Co-active coaching provides three steps:

 - Blurt it out: just say what your instinct tells you without analysing or checking it.